ariel17/twitter-echo-bot/README.md

 # Twitter echo bot

-This is a very simple application, a proof of concept as working code written in Golang, that access the Twitter API to send an answer in the name of the account owner for those tweets that matches the query pattern.
+This is a very simple application, a proof of concept as working code written in Golang, that access Twitter API to send an answer in the name of the account owner for those tweets that matches the query pattern.

 ## Example